elopio/docs/source/includes/_transactionAPI.md

 It is important to note that Ethereum nodes discard all transaction return values, which causes the `callReturn` property of the object passed into a transaction's `onSuccess` callback to always be `null`.
 As a result, there is no way to get a transaction's return value.

-There is, however, a workaround for this issue when calling functions that create [Markets](#market), such as `augur.api.Universe.createBinaryMarket`, `augur.api.Universe.createCategoricalMarket`, and `augur.api.Universe.createScalarMarket`.
+There is, however, a workaround for this issue when calling functions that create [Markets](#market), such as `augur.api.Universe.createYesNoMarket`, `augur.api.Universe.createCategoricalMarket`, and `augur.api.Universe.createScalarMarket`.
 The function `augur.createMarket.getMarketFromCreateMarketReceipt` can be called in the `onSuccess` callback of these functions to retrieve the Ethereum contract address of the newly-created Market. `augur.createMarket.getMarketFromCreateMarketReceipt` does this by querying the Augur Node for the event log associated with the new Market's creation.

 Using Transact Directly
 -----------------------